-- (1) if they present a full academic high school program including three consecutive years of study in the appropriate subjects and Grade 12 or equivalent standing, or - if they have an acceptable score on the Scholastic Aptitude and Achievement Tests in the appropriate subjects and Grade 12 standing.
-SAT I may be used to meet the English 30 requirement.
+- if they present a full academic high school program including three consecutive years of study in the appropriate subjects and Grade 12 or equivalent standing, or - (2) if they have an acceptable score on the Scholastic Aptitude and Achievement Tests in the appropriate subjects and Grade 12 standing.
+SAT I may be used to meet the English 30 or English Language Arts 30-1 requirement.
 See Admissions Chart 8 for SAT II Subject Group equivalencies.
 There is no SAT II equivalency for Mathematics 31 (Calculus).
 Students interested in applying for programs which require Mathematics 31 as a prerequisite (e.g., Engineering) must meet this requirement through the appropriate course work at either the secondary or postsecondary level.

 See §15 for specific Faculty and program requirements.
+See Admissions Chart 2 (Classification of Matriculation Subjects)